Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 The output (Index[7]) can be seen in this URL: https://image.ibb.co/jpvqh7/Index7.png

 Now we have esatablished a good descriptive picture of the distribution patterns of the Iris data measurements by combining both our printed skewness and kurtosis values with the histograms.

-*(Discuss the skewness and kurtosis of the printout data and graphs)
+*(Discuss/interpret the skewness and kurtosis of the printout data and graphs)